A comparison of coarse spaces for Helmholtz problems in the high frequency regime: Comparative numerical studies

 Nonetheless, we can provide some general observations from our numerical tests.
-The coarse grid approach is overall fairly robust in terms of the outer iteration counts required and for high wave numbers, so long as enough points per wavelength or used for discretisation.
-This method tended to be most favourable in the 10 points per wavelength scenarios.
+The coarse grid approach is overall fairly robust in terms of the outer iteration counts required and for high wave numbers, so long as enough points per wavelength are used for discretisation.
+This method tended to be most favourable in the 10 points per wavelength scenarios, which is considered to be too high a level of precision in large-scale geophysical computations as it leads to a substantial, often prohibitive, number of degrees of freedom.
 The H-GenEO approach, while able to give some positive results for the geophysical test cases at sufficient resolution, failed to be robust for the cavity problems tested, suggesting it may only be a suitable solver method for certain types of problems.
-The DtN approach performed relatively well in our tests so long as sufficiently many eigenvectors were utilised and, in particular, tended to be the favourable method in the 5 points per wavelength scenarios.
-Nonetheless, for the large 3D geophysical test the method struggled somewhat and ultimately becomes somewhat memory demanding if many eigenvectors are to be computed.
+Nonetheless, in some scenarios it provides a greater reduction in iteration counts compared to the DtN method when only a relatively small number of eigenvectors are available.
+The DtN approach performed relatively well in our tests, arguably being the most robust method overall, so long as sufficiently many eigenvectors were utilised and, in particular, tended to be the favourable method in the 5 points per wavelength scenarios.
+Nonetheless, for the large 3D tests the method started to struggle somewhat unless a large number of eigenvectors were computed, but in this case the approach ultimately becomes rather memory demanding and it is challenging to deal with the coarse operator, which has large dense blocks.

+In order to give an idea of the advantages and drawbacks of the coarse grid and spectral methods in terms of computational time, we report timings for the setup and solution phases for each method for the Marmousi test case with 10 points per wavelength in~\Cref{Table:timings}.
+The frequency is $f = 20\,\text{Hz}$ and the number of degrees of freedom is $7,\!813,\!665$.
+Timings are reported for 40, 80, and 160 subdomains, with $\nu = 80$ and $\nu = 160$.

+We see that the setup time of the one-level method, corresponding to the assembly and factorisation of local matrices, decreases accordingly from 14.9s to 3.2s as the size of the subdomains shrinks.
+The setup time for the coarse space of the coarse grid method follows a similar trend with much smaller timings, from 1.8s to 0.4s, as it corresponds to the assembly and factorisation of the smaller local matrices of the problem defined on the coarse mesh.
+The GMRES solution time of the one-level method shows poor scaling as the number of subdomains increases, going from 113.6s to 72.7s, because the number of iterations increases from 198 to 389.
+In contrast, the number of iterations of the coarse grid method is stable as $N$ grows, and the solution time shows good scaling from 81.9s to 18.6s.